The Mice and the Elephants

 Long ago in India there was an old deserted village.
 Empty were the old houses, streets and shops.
 The windows were open, the stairs broken.
-Making it one very fine place for mice to run around, you can be sure of that!
+Making it one very fine place for mice to run around, you can be sure!

 The mice quickly held a meeting.